Anyone who has worked in a high-pressure job will have made a mistake at some point in their career.

-Now, I would love to say that I, of course, have never made any errors at work but, dear reader, I would be lying my backside off.
-I have made loads of mistakes throughout my career, some have not mattered, and nobody noticed, but some have significantly mattered, and everyone in the office knew about it.
+Now, I would love to say that I have never made any errors at work but, dear reader, I would be lying my backside off.
+I have made many mistakes throughout my career, some have not mattered, and nobody noticed, but some have significantly mattered, and everyone in the office knew about it.

-There is nothing worse than getting that sinking feeling when you realise that you have made a mistake.
+Nothing is worse than getting that sinking feeling when you realise you have made a mistake.
 This is one of many common challenges faced by Assistants.

-It is such an isolating feeling and doesn’t disappear even when the panic kicks in.
-Probably the worse mistake I ever made at work involved tickets to a sold-out international rugby game.
+It is isolating and doesn’t disappear even when the panic kicks in.
+My worst mistake at work involved tickets to a sold-out international rugby game.

-My company had several tickets for England games, and I was in charge of allocating the tickets to our Executive team to take clients for corporate hospitality.
-The tickets were first-come, first-serve, so I sent out the initial email to the team asking them to get back to me if they wanted tickets.
-As you can imagine, the demand was high, and the tickets were snapped up straight away.
+My company had several tickets for the England games, and I allocated the tickets to our Executive team to take clients for corporate hospitality.
+The tickets were first-come, first-serve, so I sent the initial email to the team asking them to get back to me if they wanted tickets.
+As you can imagine, the demand was high, and the tickets were immediately snapped up.

 I didn’t have any tickets left, they had all been allocated, and his name wasn’t on my spreadsheet.
 The thought went through my head that he might be chancing his luck.
 But no, he had an email to prove that I had allocated tickets to him and another Executive.
 S***!

-After a few tears and more swear words in the privacy of the ladies toilets, I racked my brains for a solution.
+After a few tears and more swear words in the privacy of the lady’s toilets, I racked my brains for a solution.
 Here is what I did.

 Fess up and own your mistake

-I made sure I was the first person to see my boss as soon as he returned from lunch.
+I ensured I was the first to see my boss as soon as he returned from lunch.
 He was a reasonably approachable guy, and I had a good relationship with him, which in this case, helped enormously.

-After I tearfully confessed to everything, his reaction was such a relief – he burst out laughing.
-He said that he was sure I would fix the situation, and as it was rare I made mistakes, he was happy to throw some money at the problem.
-I just had to make sure I satisfied both Executives, and they both got their tickets.
+After I tearfully confessed to everything, his reaction was a relief – he burst out laughing.
+He said he was sure I would fix the situation, and as I rarely made mistakes, he was happy to throw some money at the problem.
+I just had to ensure I satisfied both Executives and they got their tickets.

 Fix the mistake

 The problem was that tickets for this bloody rugby game were like gold dust.
-It would have been easier to get the Executive into Willy Wonka’s chocolate factory.
-It didn’t help that I also didn’t know the first thing about rugby or how to go about securing tickets.
+Getting the Executive into Willy Wonka’s chocolate factory would have been easier.
+It didn’t help that I didn’t know the first thing about rugby or how to secure tickets.
 I phoned a friend who was a big rugby fan.
 For the second time that day, I heard someone burst out laughing.
 I tried the official ticket line.

 Regaining your mojo